|Nutrition Facts (per serving)|

 Using a meat injection syringe, inject the mixture into several different spots in the pork roast.
 The more entrance points you can make, the better the flavor distribution will be.

-Grill or smoke right away or store in the fridge until ready to use (up to a few hours).
+Grill or smoke right away or store in the fridge until ready to use (up to a few hours or overnight).

 - Stir the marinade well and add it to a meat injector.
 If needed, add in batches.